 SHRM Senior Instructional Designer in Alexandria, Virginia

-Use a project management tool to create projects and tasks, track time on project, and deliver projects in a timely manner.
-Manage multiple time-sensitive projects.
+Uses a project management tool to create projects and tasks, track time on projects, and deliver projects in a timely manner.
+Manages multiple time-sensitive projects.

-Design and develop appropriate discussions, activities, and interactive concepts to enhance learning.
+Designs and develops appropriate discussions, activities, and interactive concepts to enhance learning.

-Conduct annual audits of eLearning products and seminars to determine necessary updates.
-Redesign and update current programs to reflect new laws and changes in the workplace.
-Inform appropriate departments of new features/content for inclusion in brochures and advertising materials.
+Conducts annual audits of eLearning products and seminars to determine necessary updates.
+Redesigns and updates current programs to reflect new laws and changes in the workplace.
+Informs appropriate departments of new features/content for inclusion in brochures and advertising materials.

 5 years of experience designing Virtual Instructor-Led, Web-Based Asynchronous, and Classroom Instructor-Led Training.